How do I join the library?

 If you lose or damage any item you have borrowed, you will be charged for the cost of the item plus a $17.00 non refundable processing fee.
 Please note that replacement copies will not be accepted.

-If you find the lost book you can get a refund on the cost of the book, but not the processing charge.
-Also the refund is valid if it is returned to the library in good condition and within three months of being paid for.
+If you find the lost item you can get a refund on the cost of the item, but not the processing charge.
+The item must be returned to the library in good condition and within three months of being paid for.

 What do I do if my library card is lost or stolen?